deepeth/mars/README.md

  <b>Mars: The powerful analysis platform to explore and visualize data from Web3</b>
 </p>

-# Mars: Explore and Visualize Data from Web3

 ## Features

 - **Blazing Fast:** Mars is built with Rust, which makes it incredibly fast and efficient, ensuring that you can work with your data in real-time.